Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/map_uv.rst

 .. hint::

-   To store the UV pass a multilayer OpenEXR format could be used.
+   To store the UV pass a multi-layer OpenEXR format could be used.

 Properties